 We know you might also be curious about how financial planners get paid in Canada, and it’s an important question to ask!

 In most cases, financial planners get paid when they sell something.
 Typically, this means they earn a commission for the solutions they provide their clients.
-These commissions can either be in the form of upfront fees or transaction commissions.
+These commissions can either be in upfront fees or transaction commissions.

 - Upfront fees: These include for mutual funds where a percentage is paid to the financial planner for each investment made into a mutual fund.